RanaBenFraj/WEB-service-2026/README.md

 ### Access the API

-Open your browser and navigate to:
+Open  browser and navigate to:
 ```
 http://localhost:3000/api-docs
 ```